danielwilczak101/EasyControls/README.md

   <img width="300px" height="400px" src="https://github.com/danielwilczak101/AsteroidFreeFlier/blob/media/images/craft1010.JPG">
 </p>

-# Test still in progress:
+# Tests still in progress:

 #### 1.atmega328PAU_bootloader_program
 Waiting on the new board to come in so we can test adding a bootloader with the new chips.
 We also need to test adding programs to the chips.